1 Kings Chapter Four

 1 Kings 4:29-31

-God gave Solomon wisdom and very great insight, and a breadth of understanding as measureless as the sand on the seashore.
-Solomon's wisdom was greater than the wisdom of all the men of the East, and greater than all the wisdom of Egypt.
-He was wiser than any other man, including Ethan the Ezrahite - wiser than Heman, Calcol and Darda, the sons of Mahol.
-And his fame spread to all the surrounding nations.
+God gave Shlomo exceptional wisdom and understanding, as well as a heart as vast as the sandy beach by the sea.
+Shlomo's wisdom surpassed the wisdom of the people from the east and all the wisdom of Egypt.
+For he was wiser than everyone - wiser than Eitan the Ezrachi and wiser than Heiman, Kalkol and Darda the sons of Machol; so that his fame spread to all the surrounding nations.

 Here we see a picture of "being the light of Christ" as everyone knew that Solomon's wisdom was from God.
 His fame spread to the nations around Israel and brought glory to God.
 It should be the same for us as Christians in that our lives should be so bright that people can clearly see that we are His disciples.
 Then, the things that He does through us will give God the glory.